soumilvavikar/foundry-nft-example/README.md

 contract Sv15Nft is ERC721
 ```

-and implement the `mint` and `tokenUri` fucntions.
+and implement the `mint` and `tokenUri` functions.
 Check the `Sv15Nft.sol` for the implementations.
 Once done, build the project.

 ```shell
 forge build